Dewiliaa/FSDP_Team3/README.md

 - Resize ads that are displayed properly

 ### Public Server (Done by Garrett):
-- Hosted app on ec2 with elastic ip attached (Devices Page doesn't work on the public server for unexpected reasons)
+- Hosted app on ec2 with elastic ip attached (Emitting ad from public ip server does not work unexpectedly.
 - App can be accessed from users with different networks and can view real time updates, connections and ad displays